evinjaff/oatmeal-cv-server/README.md

 ### Required packages/Virtual Environment

-It is reccomended to create a virtual environment for the Pi (and required if you want to run it as a service).
+It is recommended to create a virtual environment for the Pi (and required if you want to run it as a service).
 In case one already exists type `sudo rm -rf venv/` inside the `pi` folder and then run `python3 -m venv venv` to create a virtual environment.
 Activate this environment by typing `source venv/bin/activate`

 In order to function on the client side, all that the Pi needs is the [requests for humans](https://requests.readthedocs.io/) and [opencv](https://pypi.org/project/opencv-python/) packages.
 Running `pip install requests opencv-python` should handle this dependency.